nandabritto/Search_your_brand/README.md

 Users can choose between four different languages to search on Twitter (English-en, Spanish-es, Portuguese-pt and German-de) The English language is set by default if the user doesn't want to set his own choice or write any wrong option.

-#### Returning user defined options.
+### Returning user defined options.

 <img src="images/readme_images/returning-inputs.png">

-Allows the user to review options set to the app in order to search tweets and choose to get data output on the command line or not.
+Allows the user to review options set to the app in order to search tweets and choose to get data output on the termial or not.
-If the user set yes all the data collected from Twitter will be print on the command line.
+If the user set yes all the data collected from Twitter will be print on the terminal.

 <img src="images/readme_images/output_tweets.png">
 <img src="images/readme_images/output_tweetsloc.png">